If you could craft a beard that crosses both old world sophistication and the modern-day hipster, then you probably are picturing the Van Dyke beard.

 What’s the Difference Between a Goatee and Van Dyke?

 The goatee beard style is pretty versatile, and its roots date all the way back to Pan, the half-man, half-goat Greek deity.
-It was adopted by rebels and misfits in culture.
+Rebels and misfits in culture adopted it.
 The Van Dyke could be considered a highly stylized goatee with one key style difference (below).

 Goatee vs. Van Dyke Beard